ZiyueZhao/ZiyueZhao.github.io/index.md

 speech coding, e.g., in code-excited linear prediction (CELP).
 The experimental results show that the proposed simple loss function improves the speech enhancement performance compared to a reference DNN with MSE loss in terms of perceptual quality and noise attenuation.
 The proposed loss function can be advantageously applied to an existing DNN-based speech enhancement system, without modification of the DNN topology for speech enhancement.

-- **Learning to Dequantize Speech Signals by Primal-dual Networks: an Approach for Acoustic Sensor Networks**
+- **Learning to Dequantize Speech Signals by Primal-dual Networks: An Approach for Acoustic Sensor Networks**

   Christoph Brauer, **Ziyue Zhao**, Dirk Lorenz, Tim Fingscheidt